A Quick Guide to Home Strength Training Workouts for Women

 If you’re just starting out, try 1 or 2 sets of 8 to 10 repetitions.
 Gradually increase to 3 sets of 10 to 12 repetitions.
 If that becomes too easy, you can add weights by holding dumbbells/kettlebells as you complete the movement.

-Top Questions About Strength Training Workouts for Women Answered:
+At Home Strength Training for Women FAQs:

 Can Strength Training Be Done Safely and Effectively at Home?